AbuTalha3/Odin---recipies/README.md

 ## Contribution

 Contributions to the **Odin Recipes App** are always welcome!
-If you want to contribute, follow these steps:
+If you want to contribute, please follow these steps:

 1. Fork this `repository`.
 2. Create a new branch (`git checkout -b feature/awesome-feature`).